matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 - You know how to get your [private key from your MetaMask wallet](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

 ::: warning
-- Contracts must be compiled using the official plugins.
+- Contracts must be compiled using the official zkSync Era plugins.
 - Contracts compiled with other compilers will fail to deploy to zkSync Era using this plugin.
 :::
 ## Setup